HariP16/To-do-web/README.md

 - index.html: The home page.
 - styles.css: The CSS file containing styles for the site.
 - index.js: The js file describing behaviour for the page.
+- desk.jpeg: The background image for the page.

 ## How to Use